dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 <img src="/images/reactorkitexample/reactorkit4.png" width="800" height="400">
 __ref__ : github.com/ReactorKit/ReactorKit

-In this image, Reactor's role is like state manager.
+In this image, Reactor's role is like __state manager__.
 As you guys know, When the action comes asynchoronously from View, there exists delay to complete the action and to make a state.

-Mutate() process action, convert to mutation, and send the mutation to reduce() function.
-Because reduce() return state which is converted from mutation, we can reflect state from the reactor immedietly on View.
+__Mutate()__ process action, convert to mutation, and send the mutation to reduce() function.
+Because __reduce()__ return state which is converted from mutation, we can reflect state from the reactor immedietly on View.

 Furthermore, Some cases we need to bind servies api on reactor to show view state.
-In this case, mutate() send state to the view based on action, and service.
+In this case, __mutate()__ send state to the view based on action, and service.
 Mutate() also can send state to service as well.

 From the reactor, Action is input, and state is output. these action (input) and state (output) is stream, and we can implement it with RxSwift.